stianlaa/byte-barometer/README.md

 ## Path to production

+- [ ] Move document-fetcher to python
+- [ ] Clean up previous implementation
+- [ ] In document fetcher util, use annotation instead
+- [ ] Create variant that writes to file instead of upsert
 - [ ] Improve sentence split by adjusting decoding to remove htmltags and other non-ascii characters
 - [ ] Improve documentfetcher so that it may be run continiously from whatever is the current starting point
 - [ ] Investigate if there are better alternatives, e.g somewhere to just deploy the docker file, and give it access to a GPU